jorgegorka/svelte-firebase/README.md

 ### Deployment

-Rembember to activate cloud firestore, storage and hosting in the Firebase console.
+Rembember to activate cloud firestore, storage and hosting in the Firebase console before deploying for the first time.

 ```bash
 yarn deploy
 ```

 Enjoy

+## Contribute

+Your comments, suggestions and improvements are [very welcome](https://github.com/jorgegorka/svelte-firebase/issues).

 ## Credits